tameika/swift-dataTypes-readme-ios-0916/README.md

 ![Albert Einstein](http://i.imgur.com/Pwh4QrR.jpg?1)
 > Life is like riding a bicycle.
 To keep your balance, you must keep moving. ~[Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein)

+## Overview

+We'll cover type annotation and introduce a new type, Integers.

 ## Learning Objectives

-* Create strings using type annotation as such
+* Create strings using type annotation
 * Explain what the above code does in their own words
 * Explain the difference between type inference and type annotations
 * Create a variable of type `Int`